 - the baseline period

 The baseline period is the emissions or sequestration that would occur in a project area without a savanna fire management project.
-The baseline period can be either:
+This can be either:

-- 10 years prior to project commencement, for project areas in the high rainfall zone
+- 10 years prior to project commencement, for areas in the high rainfall zone

-- 15 years prior to project commencement, for project areas in the low rainfall zone.
+- 15 years prior to project commencement, for areas in the low rainfall zone.

 You can complete your net abatement calculations manually or with the external Savanna Burning Abatement Tool (SavBAT).